StackVista/stackstate-docs/configure/topology/tune-topology-synchronization.md

 stackstate-sync-665f988dc4-sh4fp   1970m         3234Mi
 ```

 In this case, we observe that 1.970 cores are used by the synchronization pod, where 2 are requested.
-This means the pod is very close to its cpu budget and is likely throttled.
+This means that the pod is very close to its CPU budget and is likely throttled.
 To remedy this, follow the procedure below

 ## Change the topology synchronization cpu budget

-To modify the cpu budget for the topology synchronization, add/change the following configuration items in the [values.yaml](/setup/install-stackstate/kubernetes_install/customize_config.md) of your k8s stackstate deployment.
-And deploy the change.
+To modify the cpu budget for the topology synchronization, add/change the following configuration items in the [values.yaml](/setup/install-stackstate/kubernetes_install/customize_config.md) of your Kubernetes StackState deployment and deploy the change.

 ```javascript
 stackstate: